Loch an Eilein: Loch an Eilein castle

-In the middle of the Loch, on what may be a natural island, are the ruins of a small 14th century castle.
+On an island in the middle of the Loch are the ruins of a small 14th century castle.
 It was originally constructed as a place of refuge from thieves and threatening activities.
 The castle is said to have once been the property of Alexander Stewart the Wolf of Badenoch.

 The castle was the site of conflict.
 The Jacobites, retreating from Cromdale in 1690, besieged the castle.
 Dame Grizel Mor Grant, widow of the fifth laird Grant, held the castle against the Jacobites.
 The castle fell out of use in the late 18th century.

 The castle may have originally been connected to the shore by a causeway.
 The causeway became submerged when the water level in the loch was raised by estate work and the building of a dam in the 18th century.
 The castle was used as the site of the island graveyard in BBC TV’s ‘Monarch of the Glen’.